 Share and give your favorite DJ a shoutout using #NationalDiscJockeyDay on social media.

 National Disc Jockey Day is celebrated in remembrance of the death of Albert James Freed.
 Freed, also known as Moondog, was an influential disc jockey in the 1950s.
-He is credited with introducing the term “rock ‘n’ roll” that was used to describe the new genre of music.
+He is credited with popularizing the term “rock ‘n’ roll” that was used to describe the new genre of music.
 Within our research, we were unable to find the creator of National Disc Jockey Day.

 While the day honors Freed, we’ve been unable to identify the founder of the observance.